The Original Ultimate Runner Competition

 You could almost hear a pin drop at the beginning of the competition the day I ran the race.
 Every elite runner in the field was extremely focused and wanted to win the race.

 By the end the competition, I was crowned “The Ultimate Runner” setting the all-time record in the event.
 I finished ahead of several national and world class runners whom I had never beaten before.
 I was blessed to end up number one on the all-time Ultimate Runner point total list ahead of 1500 meter and 5000 meter Olympians, marathon champions, and ultra marathon national record holders.

 Winning the Ultimate Runner Competition took every ounce of mental, physical, and spiritual strength that I could find deep down inside that day.
 The meet officials had to lift me up onto the stage at the awards ceremony that afternoon to receive my first place award because my legs were like jelly.

 Due to space limitations, I can’t share all the details of the many life changing experiences and life lessons that I experienced that day.
 However, I can tell you that I prayed and focused like never before, learned to really trust God in the midst of physical pain, and most importantly began to understand the verse “all things are possible with God”.

 Looking back, my entire perception of fatigue and endurance was transformed during the competition as well.
 There is no question that we can all do a lot more than we initially think we can in the endurance and mental realms of life.

 In summary, the original Ultimate Runner Competition was the mental and physical test of a lifetime.
 I will always be grateful and cherish the opportunity I had to test the limits of human endurance when I was a young man.
 The event taught me so much about running and life—we can always do more than we initially believe.

 Keep pushing the pace to your dreams.
 Never give into pain along the way.
-You can do more than you think.
-All things are possible for those you believe.
+All things are possible for those who believe.